 Additionally are those who return from military service with life-altering injuries, both physical and mental.
 Too often they are forgotten or marginalized.
 Remember them too.

 Some observe Memorial Day by doing these things.
-For others it is a day to relax or have a cookout.
+For others, it is a day to relax or have a cookout.
 However, too many have lost sight of why this holiday exists, seeing it merely as a day off from work (for most people) or a long weekend.
-So enjoy the day, but also take in a parade, visit a grave site, thank a military man or women, hire a vet, or do whatever you can to show respect or appreciation.
-But whatever you do, remember to remember — today and every day.
+Aside from enjoying the day, one can take in a parade, visit a gravesite, thank a military man or woman, hire a vet, or do whatever they can to show respect or appreciation.
+But whatever you do, remember to remember—today and every day.